Aeoliscus strigatus

-Aeoliscus strigatus, also known as the razorfish, jointed razorfish or coral shrimpfish, is a member of the family Centriscidae of the order Syngnathiformes.
-This unique fish adopts a head-down tail-up position as an adaptation for hiding among sea urchin spines.
-The razorfish is found in coastal waters in the Indo-West Pacific.
-Its natural habitat includes beds of sea grass and coral reefs, where sea urchins are found.
+Aeoliscus strigatus, also known as the razorfish, jointed razorfish, shrimpfish or coral shrimpfish, is a member of the family Centriscidae of the order Syngnathiformes.
+This species of fish has an adaptation of staying in a head-down tail-up position for hiding among sea urchin spines.
+The razorfish is primarily found in coastal waters in the Indo-West Pacific.
+The natural habitat of the razorfish includes beds of sea grass and coral reefs, where sea urchins are found.